- Location: New Mexico

 Stage Two: Provisional License

-- You need to have had an instructional permit for the six-month minimum and be at least 15 years and six months old to apply.
+- You need to have had an instructional permit for a minimum of 6 month, and be at least 15 1/2 years old to apply.

 - You must have successfully completed a driver education course, and logged the necessary practice hours.